lanjinglingxiaoni/3_Getting-and-Cleaning-Data/README.md

 # Getting and Cleaning Data Course Project

 ## Purpose
 Collect, work with, and clean a data set that can be used for later analysis.
+This project is to process data of [Human Activity Recognition Smartphones Dataset Version 1.0](https://d39qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) and generate a tidy dataset using run_analysis.R.

 ## Background
 Companies like Fitbit, Nike, and Jawbone Up are racing to develop the most advanced algorithms to attract new users.
 The data linked to from the course website represent data collected from the accelerometers from the Samsung Galaxy S smartphone.
 This Human Activity Recognition database built from the recordings of 30 subjects performing activities of daily living (ADL) while carrying a waist-mounted smartphone with embedded inertial sensors.